 GEOGRAPHY & SCIENCE: MY POLAR HOME

-Where are the cold places in the world?
-What kind of animals live there?
-This multi-activity workshop allows children to investigate polar animals in their habitats with the help of NASA images and the fantastic 3D revolving magic planet!
-This KS1 session links with Science work on habitats and with Geography work on oceans and different temperature zones of the world.
+Where are the cold places of the world?
+What kinds of animals live there?
+This multi-activity workshop allows children to investigate polar habitats with the help of NASA images and the fantastic 3D revolving Magic Planet!
+This KS1 session links with Science work on habitats, and with Geography work on oceans and temperature zones of the world.

 GEOGRAPHY: ALL AROUND THE WORLD

 Pick up your passports and travel the world!
-We start by looking at NASA images on the fantastic 3D magic planet.
-Pupils complete activities which encourage them to appreciate the amazing variety of our world including climates, landscapes and inhabitants.
-This multi-activity workshop links with Geography work on oceans, continents and temperature zones, and with Science work on habitats and citizenship.
+We start by looking at NASA images on the fantastic 3D Magic Planet.
+Complete activities which encourage pupils to appreciate the amazing variety of our world - its climates, landscapes and inhabitants.
+This multi-activity workshop links with Geography work on oceans, continents and temperature zones and with Science work on habitats and citizenship themes.